-I held the hoodie down covering my face as I stepped out of the hospital as Mike and Brandy held me close walking trying to keep me from the large crowd of paparazzi.
+I held the hoodie down covering my face as I stepped out of the hospital as Mike and Brandy held me close walking trying to keep me from the large crowd of paparazzi and news castors.
 I ignored all of their yelling questions as they blended together.
 I just kept the hood over my head to keep from flashing lights and cameras in my face.
 My head pounding I was thankful to see the black SUV and Brandy opened the door letting me jump in.
-Mike and Brandy ran to the front seats as I pushed my hoddie back only to see someone I never wanted to see again sit beside me.
+Mike and Brandy ran to the front seats as I pushed my hoodie back only to see someone I never wanted to see again sit beside me.

 "Phoebe Everly Clover..."
 I pushed myself closer to the door watching as we pulled off the side of the road making our way out of the hospital parking lot.
-I took deep breaths careful not too deep as my ribs still hurt.
-"You look different," My head snapped back looking back at the tall and slender Lucy.
+I took deep breaths careful as my ribs still hurt.
+"You look different," My head snapped back looking back at the tall, slender, blond Lucy.

 "That was the point."
 I played with the end of the cast on my wrist.
 I want to be out of the car.
 Out of the city.
 Out of the country.
 I need to be anywhere but here.
 I need to be home.
 Home with my real family.
 With the people I love and who've cared for me.

 "Don't speak to me like that," Lucy demanded.